danielplohmann/smda/README.md

 Thanks to Steffen Enders for his extensive contributions to this project.
 Thanks to Paul Hordiienko for adding symbol parsing support (ELF PDB).
+The project uses the implementation of Tarjan's Algorithm by Bas Westerbaan and the implementation of Lengauer-Tarjan's Algorithm for the DominatorTree by Armin Rigo.

 Pull requests welcome! :)